What You Should Know About Metallurgical Coal

 Hard coking coals like anthracite have better coking properties than semi-soft coking coals, allowing them to garner a higher price.
 Australian HCC is regarded as the industry benchmark.

-While PCI coal is not often classified as a coking coal, it is still used as a source of energy in the steelmaking process and can partially replace coke in some blast furnaces.
+While PCI coal is not often classified as coking coal, it still is used as a source of energy in the steelmaking process and can partially replace coke in some blast furnaces.

 Coke making is effectively the carbonization of coal at high temperatures.
 Production normally takes place in a coke battery located near an integrated steel mill.
 In the battery, coke ovens are stacked in rows.
-Coal is loaded into the ovens and then heated in the absence of oxygen up to temperatures around 1100°C (2000°F).
+Coal is loaded into the ovens and then heated in the absence of oxygen up to temperatures around 1,100 degrees Celsius (2,000 degrees Fahrenheit).

-Without oxygen, the coal does not burn but, instead, begins to melt.
-The high temperatures volatize unwanted impurities present in the coal, such as hydrogen, oxygen, nitrogen, and sulfur.
-These off gasses can either be collected and recovered as by-products or burned off as a source of heat.
+Without oxygen, the coal does not burn; it begins to melt.
+The high temperatures volatize unwanted impurities, such as hydrogen, oxygen, nitrogen, and sulfur.
+These off-gasses can either be collected and recovered as by-products or burned off as a source of heat.

 After cooling, the coke solidifies as lumps of porous, crystalline carbon large enough to be used by blast furnaces.
 The entire process can take between 12 and 36 hours.

 Properties inherent in the initial input coal heavily influence the ultimate quality of the coke produced.
-A lack of reliable supply of individual coal grades means that coke-makers today often use blends of up to twenty different coals in order to offer steelmakers a consistent product.
+A lack of a reliable supply of individual coal grades means that coke-makers today often use blends of up to 20 different coals in order to offer steelmakers a consistent product.

-Approximately 1.5 tonnes of metallurgical coal are required to produce 1 tonne of coke.
+Approximately 1.5 metric tons of metallurgical coal are required to produce 1 metric ton (1,000 kilograms) of coke.

 Coke in Steelmaking

-Basic oxygen furnaces (BOF), which account for 70 percent of steel production worldwide, require iron ore, coke, and fluxes as feed material in the production of steel.
+Basic oxygen furnaces (BOF), which account for 70% of steel production worldwide, require iron ore, coke, and fluxes as feed material in the production of steel.

 After the blast furnace is fed with these materials, hot air is blown into the mixture.
-Air causes the coke to burn, raising temperatures to 1700°C, which oxidizes impurities.
-The process reduces the carbon content by 90 percent and results in a molten iron known as hot metal.
+The air causes the coke to burn, raising temperatures to 1,700 degrees Celsius, which oxidizes impurities.
+The process reduces the carbon content by 90% and results in a molten iron known as hot metal.

-On average, about 630 kilograms of coke are required to produce 1000 kilograms (1 tonne) of steel.
+On average, about 630 kilograms of coke are required to produce 1 metric ton of steel.

 Production efficiency in the blast furnace process is highly dependent upon the quality of raw materials used.
 A blast furnace fed with high-quality coke will require less coke and flux, lowering production costs and resulting in a better hot metal.

-In 2013, an estimated 1.2 billion tonnes of coal was used by the steel industry.
-China is the world's largest producer and consumer of coking coal, accounting for about 527 million tonnes in 2013.
-Australia and the USA follow, producing 158 and 78 million tonnes, respectively.
+In 2013, an estimated 1.2 billion metric tons of coal was used by the steel industry.
+China is the world's largest producer and consumer of coking coal, accounting for about 527 million metric tons in 2013.
+Australia and the United States follow, producing 158 million and 78 million metric tons, respectively.

-Over 90 percent of the total seaborne trade of metallurgical coal are accounted for by shipments from Australia, Canada, and the US.
+More than 90% of the total seaborne trade of metallurgical coal is accounted for by shipments from Australia, Canada, and the U.S.